 I hold with those who favor fire.

 Here the speaker provides their own opinion — they equate fire with desire, which is to suggest that it is equal with passions, with greed, with rage.
 Fire is being used as a metaphor for strong, consuming emotions such as desire.
 It is a fitting analogy — in a candle or a fireplace, fire shows a person the way.
 It is warmth and light.
-In same same way, small desires are no trouble at all, and can guide a person to the things they want in life.
+In the same way, small desires are no trouble at all and can guide a person to the things they want in life.
 On a large scale, however, fire consumes and destroys, and so too does desire.
-The speaker recalls their experiences with strong desire, and tends to believe that it is those kinds of emotions and impulses that lead the world down its irrevocable path.
+The speaker recalls their experiences with a strong desire and tends to believe that it is those kinds of emotions and impulses that lead the world down its irrevocable path.
 For the speaker, the world will end in fire.

 But if it had to perish twice,

 As a close opposite to the burning desires the speaker sees as being so dangerous, the ice is also a concern in their mind.
 They believe the world will burn, in one form or the other, and that would end it — but if it didn’t end, and the fire wasn’t enough, the remainder of the poem says, then they believe the ice could manage the feat as well.
 As an opposite to a burning flame, a chilling sheen of ice represents hatred to the speaker.
 They think of it as something that would chill the world, slow it down, and isolate each individual enough that the human race simply couldn’t survive it.
 The potential for ice “would suffice,” and even though they tend to believe in the destructive power of desire, they see no reason to believe that hate couldn’t end the world just as easily.